 With completion of Waterspell Book 4: The Witch, my attention now turns to The Complete Series, published in both ebook and audio Boxed Sets.
-The audiobook, which includes all four volumes, releases on or about June 1.
+The audiobook, which includes all four volumes, released on June 1 (June 21 at Audible and Apple).
 I’m grateful for readers, reviewers, and listeners! 💙 Please drop me a note (below) if you are interested in getting a giveaway code for the audiobook, or a review copy of Waterspell Books 1 and 2 (Warlock and Wysard).
 Ebooks are available internationally (Book 1 is now free!) and I can mail print books within the U.S.

 Deborah J. Lightfoot

 She’ll cross a universe to find where she belongs.

 Together, they’ll save a world … and each other.

 Making a place for yourself in a world where you don’t belong takes courage.
 So does moving in with a warlock.
 Especially one who is a cauldron of seething anger on his worst days … half mad on his best … who is thinking, perhaps, of killing you.
 And you can almost understand why he would do it.
 But you’ll fight to stay alive.
 Because maybe … just maybe … you’ve found the place where you belong: On his world, in his magic, saving the warlock from himself.

 WATERSPELL: The Complete Series (Boxed Set: Books 1–4) tells the story of the lost traveler, Carin, who is drawn into the schemes of a hot-tempered, emotionally damaged wizard.
 Does he view her as nothing more than an expendable weapon in his fight to save his world from lethal alien plagues?
 Or will Lord Verek find himself wavering, when it comes time to dispose of his fiery water-sylph?

 Waterspell Book 1: The Warlock